DigiDigiblez/PetPadBackend/Back_End_-_Getting_Started.md

 As there's so much to cover, we are going to break this down into stages.
 The backend production API is hosted on Heroku, while testing is doing using a local PostgreSQL database.
 Authentication is handled using the identity service provider Auth0, actioned through the use of JWTs (bearer tokens) in auth headers.
 In addition, testing is done both in Postman, and through the use of the UnitTest Python library.

+#### Installation
+Going to have to set up a virtual environment, e.g. virtualenv.
+Additionally, install the requirements.txt file using `pip install -r requirements.txt`.

 #### Coding style & conventions
 This project back end uses [pep 8 style](https://www.python.org/dev/peps/pep-0008/), to ensure the code is neat and error-free.